Academic and Administrative Program Director: Bohdan Hoshovsky

 To remain in good standing, candidates for the degree BS-BTM must satisfy the following requirements, in addition to NYU Tandon requirements for a minimum term and cumulative 2.0 GPA in all courses:

 - An average of C (2.0) or better in all MG courses must be maintained.

 - A course in which the grade of I is received may not be used to satisfy any prerequisites until the incomplete is resolved.

 (Including Thesis and Honor’s Thesis)

-Students who earn a 3.6 GPA or better in MG courses through their junior year of study qualify for honors senior project capstone courses.
+Students who earn a 3.6 cumulative GPA or better in MG-UY courses through their junior year of study qualify for honors senior project capstone courses when available.
 These students are also free to not elect this project sequence.

 As part of the Honor’s Capstone course, students who earn a 3.6 cumulative GPA or better in MG-UY courses through their junior year qualify for an optional MG-UY 4904 BS Thesis in Business and Technology Management and follow the guidelines as outlined in the Academic Policies and Degree Requirements section of this catalog.
 They are advised to meet with the BTM Program Director before completing their junior year.

 Curricula and prerequisite changes, new courses, special sections and other special announcements are posted in the Department of Technology, Management and Innovation office suite and on the program’s website at http://engineering.nyu.edu.
 Students are responsible for keeping informed, tracking their progress and are encouraged to visit the BTM Program Director regularly.